Neto (footballer, born 1989): International career

 In September 2010, 21-year-old Neto had his first call-up for the Brazil national football team under manager Mano Menezes, who chose several new young players with an eye to the 2012 Olympic tournament.
-He took no part in the friendlies against Iran in the United Arab Emirates and against Ukraine in England, He was called up again in October to face Argentina in another exhibition in Qatar.
+He took no part in the friendlies against Iran in the United Arab Emirates and against Ukraine in England.
+He was called up again in October to face Argentina in another exhibition in Qatar.

-Neto was in the Brazil squad for the 2012 Olympic tournament in Great Britain, playing in their two opening group stage wins over Egypt and Belarus before being replaced by Gabriel as the nation went on to win the silver medal.
+Neto was in the Brazil squad for the 2012 Olympic tournament in Great Britain, playing in their two opening group stage wins over Egypt and Belarus before being replaced by Gabriel as the nation won the silver medal.

 Neto was one of seven stand-by players named by Dunga for the senior team at the 2015 Copa América, but was eventually called into the main squad after a knee injury to Diego Alves.
-He remained on the bench as Jefferson played as first-choice goalkeeper, and Brazil reached the quarter-finals.
+He remained on the bench as Jefferson played first-choice goalkeeper, and Brazil reached the quarter-finals.

-On 12 September 2018, eight years after his first senior call-up, Neto made his debut for Brazil when he started in a 5–0 friendly win over El Salvador in the United States.
+On 12 September 2018, eight years after his first senior call-up, Neto debuted for Brazil when he started a 5–0 friendly win over El Salvador in the United States.